 Respiratory: While it may sound rather severe, respiratory infections are quite common.
 Most respiratory infections are due to a family of viruses called rhinoviruses, which cause the common cold.
 You may experience a runny nose, a mild fever, or perhaps headaches.
 More serious respiratory viral infections, such as influenza, can produce more severe symptoms.

 Gastrointestinal: Gastrointestinal, or GI, infections can be caused by a wide variety of viruses.
 The most common is caused by norovirus, which can be easily spread from person to person or via contaminated food.
 For most people, norovirus presents as vomiting and diarrhea.
 However, GI viruses do not always present with these symptoms, and they can impact other parts of the gastrointestinal tract.

 Skin: While they are most commonly associated with childhood maladies, there are some viruses that present as issues of the skin.
-The most common of these are poxviruses, which are responsible for diseases such as chickenpox.
+The most common of these are poxviruses, which are responsible for diseases such as varicella, more commonly known as chickenpox.